MileHacker Logo

 Public Transportation

 Cusco's system mainly uses buses and shared vans.
 No metro or tram system exists.
-Micros serve as the nearby city buses, while colectivos often cover routes between Cusco and towns in the Sacred Valley.
+Micros serve as the nearby city buses, while colectivos often cover routes between Cusco and villages in the Sacred Valley.
 Fares are typically inexpensive.

 Buses generally operate from early morning, around 5:00 AM, until late evening, usually 10:00 PM or 11:00 PM.
 Frequency is high on popular routes, especially during peak hours.
 You rarely wait long for a bus.
-Public buses in Cusco generally lack wheelchair accessibility and are often crowded.
+Public buses in Cusco generally lack wheelchair availability and are often crowded.

 Bus & Colectivo Info